ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 ### Procedure
 {: #ma-vm-se}

-To manage the additonal virtual machines, complete the following steps:
+To manage the additonal new virtual machines, complete the following steps:

 1. In the Power Virtual Server DR Automation navigation page, click **Cluster Name > Site > Workgroup > Managed VM**.
 2. Select the unmanged VM.